-Eco fabrics come in all shapes and sizes and modal is considered to be one of the most sustainable fabrics on the market today, it’s lightweight and breathable and is used in everything from clothing (pj’s, undies, workout wear) to housewares (bedding, pillows, towels).
+Eco fabrics come in all shapes and sizes and modal is considered to be one of the most sustainable fabrics on the market today, it’s lightweight and breathable and is used in everything from clothing (pyjamas, undies, workout wear, t-shirts) to housewares (bedding, pillows, towels).
 But what is modal fabric exactly and is it eco-friendly?

 Modal is actually a type of rayon that is made up of a combination of organic and synthetic materials, which makes it a “semi-synthetic” material.
 It’s become THE fabric alternative to conventional cotton and viscose, especially in the athleisure wear category.

 Modal has also become a go-to eco fabric for many ethical and sustainable fashion brands, but does it deserve all the love it’s getting?
 Let’s break it down.

 What is Modal Fabric?

 Modal is a type of rayon made from high-quality cellulose derived from beech trees.
 It’s very soft, lightweight, breathable, durable, flexible and generally blended with other fibres like spandex and cotton.